DimitriPalmer22/Relapse-Code-Documentation/_temp/04-03 Shbeeb Playtesting Notes.md

 	- The vendor scene: a mindbreak area that has JUST the vendor in it.
 From here, the player can exit the mindbreak area and go to the horde mode area
 	- Combat scene 1: A combat area that 1 level designer works on.
 	- Combat scene 2: A different variation of the combat area that a different level designer works on.
-	- (I)
+	- (Its lowkey better to do it like this so we can very easily reset the levels to restore any interactable objects)
 - So basically,
 	- the player spawns in the vendor scene, chooses a power, and exits.
 	- They are placed into combat scene 1.
 	- They fight like 5 waves of enemies.
 	- Then, they are teleported back to the vendor scene to get another power.
 	- The game gets harder.
 The player exits the vendor scene
 	- This time, they are placed into combat scene 2.
 	- They do the same thing: fight 5 waves, get teleported back to the vendor scene, get a new power, and then go back to combat scene 1.
-	- Repeat this cycle till they get tired of playing
+	- Repeat this cycle till they get tired of playing or die.